endritvs/user-logs/readme.md

     ];
     ```

-    Now, you can use the `track.user.log` middleware in your routes file to apply it to individual routes or groups of routes:
+    Now, you can use the `track.user.log` middleware in your routes file to apply it to individual routes or groups of routes and it will log all routes that user has accessed:
     ```php
     Route::middleware('track.user.log')->group(function () {
         // ... your routes ...